 Treatment Options for Boys with PTSD

-Options for trauma treatment for teen boys with PTSD are often limited because of the stigma surrounding traumatic experiences and assumptions of male resilience.
+Treatment Options for Boys with PTSDOptions for trauma treatment for teen boys with PTSD are often limited because of the stigma surrounding traumatic experiences and assumptions of male resilience.
 Teens boys struggling with trauma are more likely to be misunderstood, as they may not realize the effect past experiences have had on their anger.
 As boys and girls experience and process traumatic events differently, single-gender residential programs offer a supportive environment for boys to heal along with peers going through similar issues.

 - EMDR involves revisiting traumatic memories and processing the feelings it brings up rather than describing events in detail